compgenom/DOTSeq_paper_2026/README.md

 These `.bam` alignment files are also available on [Zenodo](10.5281/zenodo.19266548), if you wish to skip the preprocessing step.

 Once preprocessing is complete, run the analysis scripts to quantify ORFs, aggregate to gene-level counts, and generate visualizations.
-By default, the script uses alignment files `.bam` generated from preprocessing as input for read counting via the `countReads()` function in `DOTSeq`.
+By default, the script uses alignment files `.bam` generated from preprocessing as input for read counting via the `countReads()` function in [DOTSeq](https://github.com/compgenom/DOTSeq/tree/main).

 ```bash
 Rscript bulk/bulk_analysis.R \